Liouville first-passage percolation: subsequential scaling limits at high temperature: RSW result

-\end{thm} Our argument is based on the beautiful proof of the RSW result established for Voronoi percolation in~\cite{tassion}.
-While our proof has the same structure and uses many of the same geometric constructions, two factors make our setting substantially more complicated than the Voronoi percolation case: \begin{enumerate} \item We need to take the weights of crossings into account. \item We do not have as strong a duality theory in the first-passage percolation setting, so rather than comparing crossings for a square and a rectangle, we compare crossings for the easy and hard directions of rectangles. \end{enumerate}
+Our argument is based on the beautiful proof of the RSW result established for Voronoi percolation in~\cite{tassion}.
+While our proof has the same structure and uses many of the same geometric constructions, two factors make our setting substantially more complicated than the Voronoi percolation case: \begin{enumerate} \item We need to take the weights of crossings into account. \item We do not have as strong a duality theory in the first-passage percolation setting, so rather than comparing crossings for a square and a rectangle, we compare crossings for the easy and hard directions of rectangles. \end{enumerate} While our argument is self-contained, a reader first equipped with a thorough understanding of the arguments in~\cite{tassion} will find it much easier to follow.